'Hamilton' has best week ever for a Broadway show, despite Trump calling it 'overrated'

 The smash Broadway show "Hamilton" had the most successful week ever for a Broadway show, despite President-elect Trump calling it "highly overrrated."

-The recording breaking Thanksgiving week began just three days after Trump attacked the show and its cast for lecturing incoming vice president Mike Pence, who attended the Nov.
+The record breaking Thanksgiving week began just three days after Trump attacked the show and its cast for lecturing incoming vice president Mike Pence, who attended the Nov.
 18 show.

 "Hamilton" sold $3.3 million in tickets for the holiday week, a record for Broadway and only the second time a show has cracked the $3 million mark.